Brookline Local Churches

 Resurrection Roman Catholic Church - 2008

-Brookline's parishes have long played a vital role in the formation of our community, from the earliest days, when a stump church was located at the top of Brookline Boulevard near Pioneer Avenue, right up until the present day.
+Brookline's parishes have long played a vital role in the formation of our community.
 For most of the 20th century, most parishes had elementary schools associated with them, and many a Brookline child gained a religious and academic education at diocesan schools like Resurrection, Our Lady of Loreto and St. Pius.

-Today these schools have been merged into one institution named Brookline Regional Catholic, with classes held on the St. Pius campus.
-For the public school students there are CCD classes available at all of the parishes.
-For those wishing to continue a Catholic education after grade school, there is Seton-LaSalle High School.
+In 1996 these schools were merged into one institution named Brookline Regional Catholic, with classes held on the St. Pius campus.
+In 2014 the name was changed to Saint John Bosco Academy, and in June 2019 the school closed.
+For public school students CCD classes were available at all of the parishes.
+For those wishing to continue a Catholic education after grade school, there is Seton-LaSalle High School, located along McNeilly Road in Mount Lebanon.

 The Men of Brookline Group join with members